LightSystem/WordPress-Plugin-Boilerplate/README.md

-# WordPress Plugin RSS Synchronization
+# WordPress Plugin RSS Synchronisation

 The WordPress Plugin RSS Sync is able to read external RSS feeds, process them, and insert the data into WP Posts.